samanthaccole243/FastRobots.github.io/Lab_3.md

 We were also asked to write code so that the clock is printed repeatedly and the sensor data is only printed when ready.
 This means the code is not blocked waiting on the sensor to be ready.
 My serial monitor output for this code can be seen below.
 Notice how I have multiple instances where the time is printed before a sensor reading interrupts that reading.
 <img width="371" alt="see lag" src="https://user-images.githubusercontent.com/89661904/218949363-85063f7d-99e3-4ca2-bccd-e7e8fd2862b8.png">

-Finally, I combined what I learned in lab 2 with what I learned in lab 1.
+Finally, I combined what I learned in lab 2 with what I learned in this lab.
 I made it so that over bluetooth I could see timestamped ToF data for a period of 5s of measuring.
 I actually just copied the setup and import/define/initialization statements outside the main loop from my ToF sensor code, then made a command for to measure time and distance and save each set in an array then sent packets of that information over bluetooth from my artemis board to my commputer.